golemfactory/golem-docs/src/pages/docs/creators/javascript/tutorials/building-custom-image.md

 {% /tab  %}
 {% /tabs %}

 In the script, we specify that our task should use the newly created image (indicated by `hash`: `8b238595...`).
 We try to run two commands.
-The first one prints the the content of the `decription.txt` file (it is a copy of the Dockerfile used to create the image).
+The first one prints the content of the `decription.txt` file (it is a copy of the Dockerfile used to create the image).
 The second command should list the content of the /golem/work folder.
 We copied some files there as well (check the content of the `description.txt` file), but as /golem/work is defined as VOLUME and created as new when VM is started, this folder will be empty.

 ## Running the script